GSA/site-scanning-documentation/about/project-management/goals-metrics-principles.md

 ## Principles

 - We work [in the open](https://github.com/GSA/site-scanning/issues).
-- We only consume information that is available to anyone over the public internet.
+- We only collect information that is available to anyone over the public internet.
 - The program's products are machine-readable data files that are made publicly available, either as [static flat files or queryable APIs](https://digital.gov/guides/site-scanning/data/).
 - We do not make presentation layers.
 - We only design and build scans in response to user needs articulated by known stakeholders.